How stickiness can speed up diffusion in confined systems

 where $k_BT$ is the thermal energy.
 Here, a force $F$ in the $x$ direction corresponds to the following drift fields:

 with $\beta=1/k_BT$.
 At zero force, we denote the stationary probability densities by $P_{b}^{st,0},P_{s}^{st,0}$, both are uniform and are given by:

 where $\delta =k_a/k_d$ is an adsorption length (that can be much larger than the range of interactions with the surface).
+The length $\delta$ quantifies how ``sticky'' the surface is, with surfaces becoming non-reflecting in our problem when $\delta$ is comparable to $V/S$, in which case the fraction of time spent on the surface become significant.
 We now introduce two auxiliary fields $f_{b}$ and $f_{s}$ which quantify the deviation of the stationary probability density from the uniform distribution at low forces:

 Inserting this ansatz into Eqs.~(\ref{Eqve}) and (\ref{FluctuationDiss}), we see that $D_e(F=0)$ (denoted simply by $D_e$) is given by

 The equations for $f_{b}, f_{s}$ are obtained by inserting the ansatz (\ref{LinearAnsatz}) into the transport equations (\ref{FKPbulk}, \ref{FKPSurf}, \ref{boundary}) and expanding to linear order in $F$, which yields